Becoming an Optician in Minnesota

 Optometry – Certificate Program

-The Certificate program in Optometry at University of Minnesota is offered at their Twin Cities campus in the city of Minneapolis, Minnesota.
+The Certificate program in Optometry at the University of Minnesota is offered at their Twin Cities campus in the city of Minneapolis, Minnesota.
 Of the 50,678 students, about 33% are postgraduates.
 The University of Minnesota-Twin Cities has institutional accreditation from the North Central Association of Colleges and Schools, The Higher Learning Commission.
 Tuition fees are broadly around $14,417 per year, while study materials may cost in the order of $1,000, depending on the program.

 Neighbor States